peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

- multiple properties and/or fields with the same name, those properties and fields are ignored.</li><li>(*) In the Java version, eligible getters are public, nonstatic methods starting with "get" or "is" (either word followed by a character other than a basic digit or lower-case letter, that is, other than "a" to "z" or "0" to "9"), that take no parameters and do not return void, except that methods named "getClass" are not eligible getters.
+ multiple properties and/or fields with the same name, those properties and fields are ignored.</li><li>(*) In the Java version, eligible getters are public, nonstatic methods starting with "get" or "is" (either word followed by a character other than a basic digit or lowercase letter, that is, other than "a" to "z" or "0" to "9"), that take no parameters and do not return void, except that methods named "getClass" are not eligible getters.
 In addition, public, nonstatic, nonfinal fields are also eligible getters.
 If a